ozanoguz/fgt-sdn-connector-eks-egress/README.md

-# FortiGate SDN Connector & AWS EKS N/S Lab
+# FortiGate SDN Connector & AWS EKS N/S Hands-on-Lab
 This document describes how to protect managed Kubernetes cluster on AWS platform using FortiGate-VM deployment for North/South traffic.
 This hands-on-lab consists on following steps:

 -	Creating AWS EKS cluster using script